Does Aromatherapy Cause Cause Acne

 READ

-How to Use an Aromatherapy Oil Burner
+How to Use Aromatherapy Essential Oil Diffuser

 For individuals with acne-prone skin, using certain essential oils without proper dilution or in high concentrations can potentially clog pores and worsen acne symptoms.
 Therefore, it’s crucial to choose essential oils carefully and use them under the guidance of a skincare professional or aromatherapist.